William Compton, 6th Marquess of Northampton: Personal life

 As Earl Compton, he became engaged in 1912 to divorced actress Miss Daisy Markham (alias Mrs Annie Moss), who during the relationship ceased her acting work and bore him twin children.
 As result of family pressure he broke off the engagement after succeeding to his peerage, which led to a breach of promise lawsuit by Markham.
 She accepted from him a settlement of £50,000 (worth under £2,153,000 in 2005), a record in British legal history for a breach of promise case, in 1913.

 Lord Northampton married, firstly, Lady Emma Marjory, daughter of Thomas Thynne, 5th Marquess of Bath, in 1921.
 They had no children and were divorced in 1941.
 He married, secondly, Virginia Lucie, daughter of Captain David Rimington Heaton, in 1942.
 They had two sons and two daughters, but were divorced in 1958.
 He married, thirdly, in 1958 with Lady Elspeth Grace Whitaker, daughter of William Ingham Whitaker and a member of the Whitaker family.
 Lord Northampton died in January 1978, aged 92, and was succeeded in his titles by his eldest son from his second marriage, Spencer.
-His eldest child, Lady Judith Compton, was married to the late Sir Adrian Swire.
+His eldest child, Lady Judith Compton, was married to Sir Adrian Swire.